arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/tutorials/over-the-air-update/content.md

 ![Exporting Binary for the Sketch](assets/binary_export.png)

 With the binary file ready, you can now create the OTA file needed to complete the process.

+To continue, macOS or Linux environment is required.
+For Windows environment, it is possible to use virtualization software such as [Oracle VM Virtualbox](https://www.virtualbox.org/) using your preffered choice of compatible Linux distribution.
+If you're not familiar with Linux environments, [Ubuntu](https://ubuntu.com/) is one of many distributions that can help you explore Linux environment.

-For this, you will need to have an extra tool which can be found at the following link.
+Once you're ready, you will need to have a tool which can be found at the following link.

 ***Arduino IoT Cloud Library - Over-The-Air Tools: https://github.com/arduino-libraries/ArduinoIoTCloud/tree/master/extras/tools***